dramasamy/training/azure/arc/README.md

 # Azure Arc - Logging and Monitoring demo

-The Azure Monitor agent (AMA) collects monitoring data from the guest operating system of Azure virtual machines and delivers it to Azure Monitor.
+The Azure Monitor agent (AMA) collects monitoring data from the guest operating system of virtual machines and delivers it to Azure Monitor.
 Container insights gives you performance visibility by collecting memory and processor metrics from controllers, nodes, and containers that are available in Kubernetes through the Metrics API.
 Container logs are also collected.
 After you enable monitoring from Kubernetes clusters, metrics and logs are automatically collected for you through a containerized version of the Log Analytics agent for Linux.
 Metrics are written to the metrics store and log data is written to the logs store associated with your Log Analytics workspace.

 `create_and_enroll_kind_cluster.sh` script creates a resource group (whoami-arc) in your Azure subscription to create the required resources for this demo.